SABrereton/GCN_Scalar--Type_A/README.md

         .bmp, .jpeg and .png are supported aswell as others that are supported by the SDL_image library.

-        I have made collections of additional images available at the links below
+        I have made collections of additional images available at the links below.

         [Additional images 01]( https://github.com/SABrereton/GCN_Scalar--Type_A/releases/download/Additional_images_01/Additional_Images_01.zip )\
         [Additional images 02]( https://github.com/SABrereton/GCN_Scalar--Type_A/releases/download/Additional_images_02/Additional_Images_02.zip )